menu

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lyndon Station is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lyndon Station is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lyndon Station is a village of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Lyndon Station who work in office and administrative support (18.75%), sales jobs (12.50%), and management occupations (10.80%).

 Setting & Lifestyle